James-S-Santangelo/paper-rcourse/paper.md

 as linear models.
   - **Lecture 8** focuses on linear mixed effects models to analyze the fixed and random effects in nested exploratory data.
-  - **Lecture 9** introduces randomization tests and teaches simulating datasets and applying such tests on simulated and read data.
+  - **Lecture 9** introduces randomization tests, and teaches simulating datasets and applying such tests on simulated and read data.
-  - **Lecture 10** objective is to learn multivariate statistics with a focus on principle component analysis and multivariate analysis of variance.
+  - **Lecture 10** objective is to learn multivariate statistics with a focus on principal component analysis and multivariate analysis of variance.
 - Numerical modeling:
   - **Lecture 11** introduces model selection approach, its benefits over traditional
 inferential statistics, and model selection criteria such as Akaike's Information Criterion.
   - **Lecture 12** objective is to learn population models and using differential equations to analyze system dynamics.